lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

  - install Shiny Server: `sudo gdebi shiny-server-1.4.4.801-amd64.deb`

-It could be useful to visit [this page](https://www.rstudio.com/products/shiny/download-server/) to see if any newer version is available, and in that case copy the address for the link *RStudio Server x.yy.zzzz - Ubuntu 12.04+/Debian 8+ (64-bit)*, and change the previous commands accordingly.
+It could be useful to visit [this page](https://www.rstudio.com/products/shiny/download-server/) to see if any newer version is available, and in that case copy the address you find towards the bottoom of the page, and change the previous commands accordingly.

 At this point your newly built Ubuntu machine should have a complete working Shiny Server, that can host both Shiny applications and RMarkdown interactive documents.
-Try to go to **http://your_server_ip:3838/** and you should be greeted by a shiny app and a Rmarkdown document on the right of the home page.
+Try to go to **http://your_server_ip:3838/** and you should be greeted by a fairly basic demo Shiny app and a Rmarkdown document.

 By default, the server is configured to serve applications in the **/srv/shiny-server/** directory of the system using the *shiny* user, listening to port *3838*.
 This means that ANY Shiny application that is placed at **/srv/shiny-server/app\_name** will be available to EVERYONE at *http://your\_server_ip:3838/app\_name/*